-Mudjiharto said medical personnel were on their way to the most devastated areas in helicopters but rescue efforts have been hampered by disruption to communications in the area.
+Medical personnel were on their way to the worst-hit areas in helicopters but rescue efforts had been hampered by disruption to communications on the islands, which are about half a day’s boat ride away from the port of Padang on Sumatra.
+Rough seas and bad weather also hampered relief operations.

-Andrew Judge, chief executive officer of Surfaid International which helps local communities in Sumatra, told Al Jazeera that reports of deaths and damage are escalating.
+Andrew Judge, the chief executive officer of Surfaid International, which helps local communities in Sumatra, told Al Jazeera that reports of deaths and damage were escalating.

 “We are working closely with the Indonesian government and our contacts in the surf industry to find out the scope and what needs to be delivered.